BLSQ/iaso/README.md

 This will build and download the containers and start them.
 The `docker-compose.yml` file describes the setup of the containers.
 The web server should be reachable at `https://<docker-host>:8443`.

+It will load some users via fixtures.
+See the user name/password combos further down.

 [Jupyter](http://jupyter.org/) iPython notebook server is run at port `8888` as well, that can be used for exploration in development.

 No local setup should be needed apart from docker.